grepstrength/RealGoVetter/README.md

 ## Usage

 1. Launch RealGoVetter.
-2. Enter your VirusTotal API key and click "Save API Key".
-(Optional)
+2. Enter your VirusTotal API key
+  2a.
+Click "Save API Key" (Optional)
 3. Click "Select IOC File" to choose your input file.
+  3a.
+The analysis begins as soon as you select the input file.
-4. Wait for analysis to complete.
+4. Wait for the analysis to complete.
-5. Results will be saved as CSV in the same directory.
+5. Results will be saved as a .CSV file in the same directory.

 ## Configuration

-- The API key will be stored in: `C:\Users\<USERNAME>\AppData\Local\RealGoVetter\config.dat`
+- The API key will be stored in: `C:\Users\<USERNAME>\AppData\Roaming\RealGoVetter\config.dat`
 - Output files are saved in the following format: `results_YYYYMMDDHHMMSS.csv`

 ## Limitations